-As a youth specialist in education reengagement and a youth employment provider, yourtown sees firsthand the transformational power of education (both academic and vocational) and employment on young people's lives.
+As a youth specialist in education reengagement, yourtown sees firsthand the transformational power of education (both academic and vocational) on young people's lives.
 Obtaining qualifications and securing a stable and fulfilling job has the potential to improve a range of life outcomes, including health, wellbeing, social and economic outcomes, as demonstrated by a wealth of research.
-Indeed, education and employment has the power to provide every young person with the opportunity to reach their potential in life, yet their unique set of experiences and needs means that too often young people are unable to fulfil their potential, with unsupported/or escalating mental health issues being a contributing factor.
-For this reason, and as set out below, we believe that providing timely mental health support to children and young people at school and when looking for work is critical to overcoming any life barriers they have to completing their education or finding employment.
+Indeed, education has the power to provide every young person with the opportunity to reach their potential in life, yet their unique set of experiences and needs means that too often young people are unable to fulfil their potential, with unsupported/or escalating mental health issues being a contributing factor.
+For this reason, and as set out below, we believe that providing timely mental health support to children and young people at school is critical to overcoming any life barriers they have to completing their education.

-Support children and young people disengaged/disengaging from school
+• Support children and young people disengaged/disengaging from school